 Mental health formulary

-The Drug and Therapeutic Subcommittee, in consultation with clinicians, have developed and published a formulary of medicines used in mental health conditions.
+The Drug and Therapeutics Subcommittee, in consultation with clinicians, have developed and published a formulary of medicines used in mental health conditions.
 The formulary is based on the more detailed prescribing guidelines developed by the DTC.
 The formulary, in accordance with NICE Good Practice Guideline 1, Developing and updating local formularies is a means of:

 · improving patient outcomes by optimising the use of medicines